 - Annual Cash Flow Statements

 Your business plan must identify the products and services that your company is going to offer.
-This is done with a view to target the prospective client.
-In addition, you should also explain the motivational elements for the customers.
+This is done with a view to targeting the prospective client, In addition, you should also explain the motivational elements for the customers.
 Also, include the features and advantages of your company’s products and services.

 Make sure to discuss the marketing and sales channels.
 Propose the most viable sales channels in accordance with your business needs.
 The marketing section of your business plan must include the following factors to draw a clear picture.